 - If you are the adventurous type, why not try out one of a huge range of activities provided by Torridon Activities which included guided mountaineering, kayaking, and gorge scrambling.

 Between Applecross and the Kyle of Lochalsh lie Loch Carron and Loch Kisholm, where the villages of Strathcarrron and Lochcarron look across to Skye.
 The Kyle railway line runs along the lochside, a spectacular way to explore the area.
-If you don’t fancy jumping on the train why not:

 - Drive the famous and terrifying Bealach Na Bà pass across the remote Applecross Penisula.
 The road is utterly incredible, and definitely not for the faint of heart, for an idea just look at this film of the route.